Top of main content

 If your family has 2 breadwinners, you’ll probably want to consider insuring both of you.

-As well as your family’s income, it’s important to think about your role and how your circumstances could change if you were no longer here.
+As well as your family’s income, think about your role and how your circumstances could change if you were no longer here.
 Because while there may not be a loss of income, there could be new costs to pay.

 What’s your budget?

-A joint policy is generally cheaper than taking out two separate policies for the same level of cover.
+A joint policy is generally cheaper than taking out 2 separate policies for the same level of cover.
 If you’re on a tight budget, a joint policy may be more affordable.

 The cost difference between buying a joint policy and 2 separate policies can often be quite small.
 It’s worth getting quotes for both options.